AsharAftab20056/Spotify-Data-Analysis/Spotify Project(SQL)/README.md

 ## How to Use
-- Load Spotify.csv into your preferred SQL database (?
-MySQL / PostgreSQL recommended)
+- Load Spotify Data.csv into your preferred SQL database (MySQL / PostgreSQL recommended)

-- Navigate to the /queries folder and execute the SQL scripts corresponding to each objective
+- Navigate to the Spotify Project file and execute the SQL scripts corresponding to each objective

 - Customize filters, thresholds, or metrics based on your interests and analytical goals